|Table of Contents - Hardware and Software Requirements in Tableau Server|

 With the notable exception of the data engine, all of these processes are 32-bit processors.
 The data engine has a 64-bit architecture that is detected.
 All processes except the backgrounder are multi-threaded.

-Disk performance is a secondary consideration while planning for tableau server in most cases.
-The major exception being situations, in which there is heavy use of the data engine with extracts that will not fit into memory.
-In this case the data engine is forced to go to disk frequently-making faster i/o potentially worthwhile.
-Otherwise, even with heavy use of the data engine, tableau server does not benefit a great deal from more exotic i/o setups, such as arrays of solid state drives (ssd).
+Disk performance is a secondary consideration while planning for tableau servers in most cases.
+The major exception is situations, in which there is heavy use of the data engine with extracts that will not fit into memory.
+In this case, the data engine is forced to go to disk frequently-making faster i/o potentially worthwhile.
+Otherwise, even with heavy use of the data engine, the tableau server does not benefit a great deal from more exotic i/o setups, such as arrays of solid-state drives (SSD).

-To scale tableau server out, multiple servers will need to be provisioned and the server processes will be split across them.
+To scale the tableau server out, multiple servers will need to be provisioned and the server processes will be split across them.
 In this case, the servers are not required to be configured identically.
 It is a common pattern to tailor each machine in a cluster to the process running on it.
-Deploying tableau server on multiple servers will be discussed in greater detail later in this chapter in the section on high availability Environments.
+Deploying Tableau Server on multiple servers will be discussed in greater detail later in this chapter in the section on high availability Environments.

 Every server environment is unique, and there are many variables that can impact performance.

 Variables affecting performance include:

 Tableau Server is highly configurable to help you address these variables in your server environment and fine-tune server performance.
 Because of this complexity, there is no single formula for improving server performance.
 However, there are some basic guidelines you can follow.